It’s convenient to have.

 Rubbing alcohol is bad for the soil because it can draw all moisture out and make it unsuitable for plant growth.
 Rubbing alcohol in high concentrations kills the good microbes and bacteria present in soil that is necessary for healthy plants.

-It is OK to use rubbing alcohol as a pesticide or herbicide, but ensure that it is properly diluted before use, and is not sprayed in a concentrated area.
+It is OK to use rubbing alcohol for plants as a pesticide or herbicide, but ensure that it is properly diluted before use, and is not sprayed in a concentrated area.

 What to do if accidentally sprayed too much alcohol on plants?